-- to be accompanied to any meeting or proceeding by an advisor or support person of their choice, provided that the advisor or support person does not cause a scheduled meeting to be delayed or postponed;

-- to request that student conduct proceedings begin promptly; - to have student conduct proceedings be conducted by an official trained in issues relating to sexual assault and intimate partner violence;

-- to present information, including other persons, on their behalf; - to have the student conduct proceedings use the more likely than not standard in determining whether a violation of the Expectations for Student Conduct has been committed, i. e. , whether it is more likely than not that the reported act of sexual misconduct, including sexual harassment.

-sexual assault or intimate partner violence, was committed by the accused student.

-- to be informed in writing of the results of the proceeding as soon as possible after it concludes, normally no later than the next business day after it concludes; and other federal and State laws, have their identities kept confidential.

-- consistent with the requirements of the Family Educational Rights and Privacy Act (FERPA) and
+- to be accompanied to any meeting or proceeding by an advisor or support person of their choice, provided that the advisor or support person does not cause a scheduled meeting to be delayed or postponed.
+The college will not limit the choice of advisor or presence for either the accused or accuser in any meeting or institutional disciplinary proceeding. - to request that student conduct proceedings begin promptly.
+The accused and accuser will have timely notice for meetings at which the accused or accuser or both may be present.
+Furthermore, the accused and accuser and appropriate officials will have timely and equal access to any information that will be used during formal and informal disciplinary hearings or meetings. - to have student conduct proceedings be conducted by an official trained in issues relating to domestic violence, dating violence, sexual assault of stalking; - to present information, including other persons, on their behalf; - to have the student conduct proceedings use the more likely than not standard, (preponderance of the evidence) in determining whether a violation of the Expectations for Student Conduct has been committed, i. e., whether it is more likely than not that the reported act of sexual misconduct, including sexual harassment, sexual assault or intimate partner violence, was committed by the accused student. - to be informed simultaneously in writing of the results of any institutional disciplinary proceeding that arises from an allegation of domestic violence, dating violence, sexual assault or stalking.
+Result means any initial, interim, and final decision by any official or entity authorized to resolve disciplinary matters within the institution.
+The result include any sanctions imposed by the institution.
+Notwithstanding section 444of the General Education Provisions Act (20 U.S.C.1232g), commonly referred to as the Family Education Rights and Privacy Act (FERPA), the result must also include the rationale for the result and the sanctions normally no later than the next business day after it concludes; and consistent with the requirements of FERPA and other federal and state laws and have their identities kept confidential.

+Where an appeal is permitted under the applicable policy, the accuser and accused will be notified simultaneously in writing of the procedures for the accused and the victim to appeal the result of the institutional disciplinary proceeding.
+When an appeal is filed, the accuser and accused will be notified simultaneously in writing of any change to the result prior to the time that it becomes final as well as of the final result once the appeal is resolved.

+- to have proceedings conducted by officials who do not have a conflict of interest or bias for or against the accused or accuser.